hedgehog125/sandboxed-path/README.md

 # sanboxed-path

 sandboxed-path is a very simple replacement for the built-in path module.
-It adds a few more methods to the path module to let you sandbox paths.
+It adds a few more methods to let you sandbox paths.

 # Some things to note
 1. The sandboxing happens when generating paths for accessing files, which you need to do by calling one of the methods. **The sandbox won't do anything if you specify a path to a file system function without first passing it through one of the sandbox functions**.

 2. While I've tested it in very basic conditions, it's possible there are bugs that let you escape the sandbox (although unlikely).
-Be at least somewhat careful.
+You should still be a bit careful when working with files.

 # Getting Started
-In many cases, you won't need to configure anything.
+In many cases, you can just start using the functions and not configure anything.
 Just install and import with:

 ```
 npm install sandboxed-path